shycw1/shycw1.github.io/README.md

 In the **Project Portfolio** section, you'll find a collection of my projects.
 This section is dedicated to showcasing the variety of work I have done over the years.
 Each project includes a brief description, the technologies used, and links to the live project or its GitHub repository if you're interested in seeing the code behind it.

 ### 2. About Me
-# Welcome to My Personal Webpage

-Hello there!
-Welcome to the repository for my personal webpage, hosted at [shycw1.github.io](https://shycw1.github.io/).
-This site is a showcase of my professional journey, including my projects, skills, and experiences.
-Below, you'll find a brief overview of what the site includes and how to navigate it.

-## Website Structure

-The website consists of three main sections:

-### 1. Project Portfolio

-In the **Project Portfolio** section, you'll find a collection of my projects.
-This section is dedicated to showcasing the variety of work I have done over the years.
-Each project includes a brief description, the technologies used, and links to the live project or its GitHub repository if you're interested in seeing the code behind it.

-### 2. About Me

 The **About Me** page is where I share my professional background, interests, and personal journey.
 It's a glimpse into who I am beyond my work, covering my education, career path, and what motivates me.
 This section is a great way to understand my professional persona and the values I stand by.